 Do not submit tables and graphs as a photograph.
 Tables should be set within the text.
 Do not use internal horizontal and vertical rules.
 Tables should be set within the text and should have a clear and rational structure along with consecutive numerical order.
 All tables should be numbered (1, 2, 3, etc.).
 Give enough information in subtitles so that each table is understandable without reference to the text.
 For each table, please supply a table caption (title) explaining the components of the table.
 Identify any previously published material by giving the original source in the form of a reference at the end of the table caption.
 Tables should be with the captions placed above in limited numbers.
 Footnotes to tables should be indicated by superscript lower-case letters (or asterisks for significance values and other statistical data) and included beneath the table body, authors have the sole responsibility for securing the necessary permission.

-Figures/ illustrations should be in high quality art work, within 200-300 dpi.
+Figures/ illustrations should be in high-quality art work, within 200-300 dpi.
 Ensure that figures are clear, labeled, and of a size that can be reproduced legibly in the journal.
 Figures should be set within the text.
-Following remarks should be applied to the figures:
+The following remarks should be applied to the figures:

 All contributing authors should qualify for authorship.
 The order of authorship should be a joint decision of the co-authors.
 Sufficient participation in the work is of utmost importance.
-To download Authorship Form, click here.
+To download the Authorship Form click here.

-AJAS publishes the research work, covering a wide range of agricultural Sciences.
-All papers published in AJAS are open access and distributed under the open access license agreement.
-Under this license, authors retain ownership of the copyright for their content, but allow anyone to download, reuse, reprint, modify, distribute, and/or copy the content as long as the original authors and source are cited properly.
+AJAS publishes research work, covering a wide range of agricultural Sciences.
+All papers published in AJAS are open-access and distributed under the open-access license agreement.
+Under this license, authors retain ownership of the copyright for their content but allow anyone to download, reuse, reprint, modify, distribute, and/or copy the content as long as the original authors and source are cited properly.

 In order to disseminate the authors’ research work, the publishers need publishing rights.
-For open access articles the publisher uses an exclusive licensing agreement in which authors retain copyright in their manuscript.
+For open-access articles, the publisher uses an exclusive licensing agreement in which authors retain copyright in their manuscripts.

 AJAS provides access to archived material through AJAS archives.
 Manuscripts are the parts of an open archive are made freely available from AJAS website after a certain period, which begins from the final publication date of the manuscript.
 Users or readers of the authors’ manuscript also need to be clear about how they can use the manuscript.
 All articles published open access will be immediately and permanently free for everyone to read and download.
 Permitted reuse is defined by Creative Commons user license called "Creative Common Attribution".
 In addition, Anbar Journal of Agricultural Sciences retains the copyright of published articles, which is released under a “Creative Commons Attribution License for CC-BY-4.0” enabling the unrestricted use, distribution, and reproduction of an article in any medium, provided that the original work is properly cited.